 The online training is self-paced and delivered to your computer, tablet, and smartphone.
 The quizzes and exams are scored instantly, and you can take them as many times as necessary to pass.
 Plus, you can return to the training whenever it is convenient.
 The course progress bar tells you exactly where you left off.

 Our webinar courses are instructor-led and delivered live using video conferencing.
 You’re required to be in attendance for the entire class time, with check-ins at random times throughout the webinar to confirm your attendance.
 Students can interact and ask questions.
-Advantages to webinars include no required reading and no quizzes or final exams.
+The advantages to webinars include no required reading and no quizzes or final exams.
 You can view a listing of our webinars here: Wisconsin Webinar Catalog.

 Completions Reported the Same Day